jboss-developer/jboss-eap-quickstarts/logging/README.md

 You can remove the logging configuration by running the  `remove-logging.cli` script provided in the root directory of this quickstart or by manually restoring the back-up copy the configuration file.

-### Remove the Server Logging Configuration

-You can remove the logging configuration by running the  `remove-logging.cli` script provided in the root directory of this quickstart or by manually restoring the back-up copy of the configuration file.

-#### Remove the Logging Configuration by Running the JBoss CLI Script
+### Remove the Logging Configuration by Running the JBoss CLI Script

 1. Start the JBoss EAP server by typing the following: